GregorR/style/CONTRACTIONS.md

 1998](https://core.ac.uk/download/pdf/153775779.pdf)).
 Legal writing is not a wise place to look for rules of writing, as legal writing is nearly universally acknowledged as inscrutable.
-And, while Swift is widely known as a great author, he was not and didn't claim to be an expert on grammar, usage, or etymology, and his justification for his disdain for contractions amounts to little more than sneering at the lower classes.
+And, while Swift is widely known as a great author, he was not and did not claim to be an expert on grammar, usage, or etymology, and his justification for his disdain for contractions amounts to little more than sneering at the lower classes.